 The San Diego Zoo Safari Park organises a range of special events and seasonal activities throughout the year.
 These events often align with conservation themes and provide unique opportunities for visitors to engage with the park’s mission.

-Examples of special events include wildlife conservation festivals, themed exhibitions, and workshops.
-Additionally, the park offers seasonal activities during holidays, such as Halloween and Christmas, providing festive and educational experiences for visitors.
+Special events include wildlife conservation festivals, themed exhibitions, and workshops.
+Additionally, the park offers seasonal activities during holidays such as Halloween and Christmas, providing festive and educational experiences for visitors.

 Visitor Amenities